Jiri to Everest Base Camp Trekking-21 Days

 • Physical fitness: The Jiri to Everest Base Camp trek is a physically hard trek that requires you to be in good physical form.
 Training should begin at least 3-4 months before the trek, with a focus on cardiovascular exercises, weight training, and trekking.

-• Altitude Sickness: So because trek involves high altitude, altitude sickness is a possibility.
+• Altitude Sickness: This trek involves high altitude, altitude sickness is a possibility.
 It is very important to properly acclimate and be aware of the signs of altitude sickness.
 You should also visit your doctor before embarking on the journey to address any health problems.

 • Trekking Experience: While previous trekking experience is not required, it might be advantageous.
 If you have never done a trek before, you should begin with shorter and easier hikes to improve your stamina and confidence.